 We're going to be comparing Bluehost and Arvixe, two popular web hosting companies that can help you build your website.
 Both options are easy enough for beginners (Although we found one of them to be a lot more streamlined.)

-As of not too long ago, they’re both actually owned by the same parent company – but does that mean Arvixe vs Bluehost is a tie?
+As of not too long ago, they're both owned by the same parent company – but does that mean Arvixe vs Bluehost is a tie?
 Definitely not!
-We’ve compared both of these hosts on a number of different criteria to give you our top pick.
-If you’re deciding between Bluehost and Arvixe, we’re pretty sure the better option will be quite obvious by the end of this.
-Now, that doesn’t mean one of them is a horrible choice or anything, they’re both totally capable hosting companies, but in our experience, one of them excels beyond the other.
+We've compared both of these hosts on several different criteria to give you our top pick.
+If you're deciding between Bluehost and Arvixe, we're pretty sure the better option will be quite obvious by the end of this.
+Now, that doesn't mean one of them is a horrible choice or anything, they're both competent hosting companies, but in our experience, one of them excels beyond the other.

 Arvixe was founded in San Luis Obispo, California in the year 2003.
-Since then, they’ve grown to be a very recognizable hosting company.
-They offer live support, and a number of different types of hosting packages.
+Since then, they've grown to be a very recognisable hosting company.
+They offer live support and a number of different types of hosting packages.

 They offer different classes of hosting, from Personal, Business, Reseller, VPS, and Dedicated.
-It’s a fairly standard offering, but their primary plan seems to be their hosting plan.
-To be frank, there are better providers if you’re looking for a VPS or higher-end server, we’d recommend going with one of them, but for shared hosting, this may be a decent option.
+It's a fairly standard offering, but their primary focus seems to be their shared hosting plans.
+To be honest, there are better providers if you're looking for a VPS or higher-end server, we'd recommend going with one of them, but for shared hosting, this may be a decent option.
 But are they better than Bluehost?
-Let’s find out…
+Let's find out.

 They have a variety of packages as well, and once again, they're great for shared hosting but if you need something higher-end, check out some of our reviews and recommendations for the best VPS hosts.